 - A Cover letter expressing interest in this assignment;

-- Technical Proposal with a brief description of why you would be considered as the most suitable for the assignment, relevant expertise, and a detailed clear methodology, on how will be your approach and complete the assignment;
+- Technical Proposal with a brief description of why you would be considered as the most suitable for the assignment, relevant expertise, and a detailed clear methodology, on how will be your approach and complete the assignment.

-- Company registration certificate (RDB) if available
+- Company registration certificate (RDB)

-- VAT registration certificate if available
+- VAT registration certificate with RRA

 - Latest tax clearance certificate

 The Financial Proposal indicates the all-inclusive total contract price, supported by a breakdown of all costs.
 The cost must be in RWF and VAT excluded.